jun-eau/Slipstream/README.md

 3. Click **Add Selected Programs**.

 You can now launch the game directly from your Steam library!

+## Adding Custom Launch Options

+You can add custom Rocket League launch options (like `-nomovie` or `-high`) directly through Steam.
+The launcher will automatically forward them to the game.

+1. In your Steam library, right-click on the launcher and select **Properties...**
+2. In the **General** tab, find the **Launch Options** text box.
+3. Enter any desired launch options, separated by spaces.
+For example:
+    `-nomovie -high -USEALLAVAILABLECORES`

 ## Using Multiple Accounts